OperatorJack/MWSE-mods/The Eye of Ariisiss Redux/The Eye of Ariisiss Redux - readme.md

 For the latest updates, check the Nexus mods page for this mod or visit my GitHub: https://github.com/OperatorJack/MWSE-mods.

+## Requirements

+- Morrowind, Bloodmoon, Tribunal
+- OAAB_Data

 ## Installation

 I encourage everyone to use a mod manager like Wrye Mash.
 Otherwise, unzip the files and drop into your Data Files folder.
 Activate the ESP in the Morrowind launcher.

+## Permissions

+All assets in this mod are free to use for Morrowind, provided appropriate credit is given and unless those assets are exempted in the original mod readmes.

 ## Credits